 Signed in as:

-Summers can get hot, and having a reliable air conditioning system is essential.
+Summers can get hot in Colorado Springs, and having a reliable air conditioning system is essential.
 When air conditioning systems are not working well, or are not working at all, homeowners need to get service right away.
-Continue reading to find out why AC units might stop working and why routine maintenance is essential.
+Continue reading to find out why A/C units might stop working and why routine maintenance is essential.

 A lack of airflow will cause air conditioner coils to freeze up.
 When ice is on evaporator coils, the unit cannot cool the house.
 A trained technician can provide ac repair to prevent this problem by checking the amount of refrigerant in the unit, changing air filters, keeping vents open, and checking the thermostat for malfunctions.
 Inspecting the condensate drain and increasing the fan speed can also solve this problem.
 Regular maintenance will catch these small problems before an air conditioning system begins to fail.